-By the way, I had an refreshing Tawny Port Cocktail with crushed ice, mint and cinnamon stick...
+By the way, I had a refreshing Tawny Port Cocktail with crushed ice, mint, and cinnamon stick...

 The Room Service

-The big barrel - "Balseiro” in the entrance of the Spa, is a colossal 150 thousand litters reminder of that this is indeed a wine hotel, and all the spa treatments are inspired by the vine, the grape and wine.
-The water reflection of the interior pool and the view makes one just want to soak up the worries and linger on the edge of the pool to admire the view.
+The big barrel - "Balseiro” at the entrance of the Spa, is a colossal 150 thousand litters reminder that this is indeed a wine hotel, and all the spa treatments are inspired by the vine, the grape, and wine.
+The water reflection of the interior pool and the view make one just want to soak up the worries and linger on the edge of the pool to admire the view.